-We have applied to list our common stock on the New York Stock Exchange under the symbol "WMG".
+The New York Stock Exchange has approved the listing of our common stock on the New York Stock Exchange under the symbol "WMG".

 Authorized but Unissued Capital Stock

 The DGCL does not require stockholder approval for any issuance of authorized shares.
 However, the listing requirements of the New York Stock Exchange, which would apply so long as our common stock is listed on the New York Stock Exchange, require stockholder approval of certain issuances equal to or exceeding 20% of the then outstanding voting power or then outstanding number of shares of common stock.
 These additional shares may be used for a variety of corporate purposes, including future public offerings, to raise additional capital or to facilitate acquisitions.